Spring has sprung, and so have your allergies! Check out our tips for reducing spring allergens!

 An allergic reaction occurs when your body comes into contact with an allergen.
-Your body identifies this substance as harmful, even when it isn’t.
+Your body identifies this substance as harmful, even when it is not.
 Then, when you come into contact with that allergen again, it will react to it, causing allergy symptoms.
 Springtime allergies are most often due to tree pollen and in more humid climates, outdoor mold.
 Grass pollen is a big cause of summer allergies and weed pollen causes fall allergies.

 What steps can be taken to reduce allergy symptoms?